 The temperature dropped dramatically during this time, and although I was prepared for it, the change in degrees was definitely nippier than I considered comfortable.
 I still waited for the sky to grow completely dark, and with virtually zero light-pollution in the area the milky way was clearly visible with the naked eye.

+Wow!
+Ok I was happy with the photos I had, so time to head back to the carpark at Erwhald… but uh, which way?
+The cable car didn’t run at night, and hiking back the way I had come would take 5 hours.
+Luckily, some friends I met at Eibsee a few days earlier had advised of a route that took only 2 hours, going directly down the hill to the carpark below.
 I had been given a rough sketch of where to find the trail entrance, and figured if I stuck to the main paths, it would turn up eventually.
 Turns out, finding trail markers and signs isn’t so easy with only a headlight to provide visibility.
 Unfortunately, the trail I decided to follow ended up being the wrong one.
 In fact, after finding anchored carabiners screwed into the side of the rock face, I realised I was actually trying to navigate my way down on a full outdoor abseil course.
 BIG nope!
 In the end, I had to walk all the way back to the main track, and then continue the 5 hour hike I should have followed in the first place.

 Pro tip, and something I am reminded of on numerous adventures, 90% of the time, sticking to the original patch that you know will be faster than taking any shortcuts you don’t know.